 This figure displays average monthly mean returns by industry for writing call options under an initial and daily delta-hedging schedule.
 Details on option return definitions are in Section 2.3.
 The industry classification follows Fama and French (1997) with the addition of the computer software industry.
 Only industries with high option coverage are considered.
-Significance levels of mean returns are denoted by p < 0.1, p < 0.05, and p < 0.01 based on Newey and West (1987) adjusted standard errors with 4 lags.
+Significance levels of mean returns are denoted by \ p < 0.1, \\ p < 0.05, and \\\ p < 0.01 based on Newey and West (1987) adjusted standard errors with 4 lags. p-values are adjusted for multiple hypothesis testing using the method by Benjamini and Hochberg (1995).
 The sample period is 02-1996 to 12-2022.